vspteddy/vspteddy/README.md

 ## 💼 Portfolio
 **Benders Destiny** – Currently working as a **Junior Developer** for *Benders Destiny*, a Minecraft bending server inspired by Avatar: The Last Airbender *(as of 22/04/25)*.
-Contributing to gameplay mechanics, plugin enhancements, and performance optimizations.

 ## 📩 Contact Me
 💬 **Want to connect?
 Feel free to reach out!**